Worker Abscondment in Sarawak: Employer Guide

 No. The bond is yours, the quota record is yours, and the AP history is yours.
 An unreported abscondment is far worse for the employer than a properly filed one.

-The 30-day window is a statutory cap, not an instruction to wait.
-Lodge the police report immediately; you can still pause the abscondment filing if the worker returns within a reasonable window.
-Waiting until day 29 looks like neglect to JTKSWK.
+The removal window — 180 days from your Labour Licence approval date — is a cap, not an instruction to wait.
+Lodge the police report immediately; you can still hold off on the SANSOLS removal application if the worker returns within a reasonable window.
+And because each licence allows only one removal application, waiting until the window is nearly closed leaves you no room for error.

 "The bond is refundable if I file the abscondment properly."

-No. The Personal Bond or Security Bond is forfeited on abscondment.
+Don't count on it.
+The Personal Bond or Security Bond is typically forfeited on abscondment.
 The bond is refundable on lawful pass cancellation — for example, when the worker completes their contract and is repatriated by you — but not when the worker disappears.

 "An absconded worker can later be regularised through RTK."

-Generally no. Absconder flags disqualify a worker from RTK enrolment.
+Generally no. No RTK window is currently open, and even in past windows absconder flags disqualified a worker from enrolment.
 Once on the absconder list, the practical pathway out is deportation, not regularisation.

 The Role of Post-Placement Support